penteract/cwmtt/notation.md

 Note: if more than 1 timeline is created in a single turn, then order matters, so you must specify something

-¹You may not specify the L coordinate of the destination of a same board jump.
-For a same board jump, if L or T is given for the source, then rank must also be given for the source.

 sample2: